Figure. No caption available.

 His health problems began in the 1990s.
 After starring in the sequel TV series The New Leave It To Beaver, Mathers branched out into other professional opportunities.
 “I bought a few companies,” he says, “one of which was a catering business.
 We were famous for a 60-foot-long dessert table.”
 Soon enough, the sweet temptations proved too much for Mathers to resist.
 “I put on about 70 pounds,” he says.

 That's when he started noticing strange sensations.
 “I had the feeling of people sticking pins in my feet,” says Mathers.
 “I thought it was from being so overweight.”

-Around that time, Mathers became friendly with his father's neurologist.
+Around that time, Mathers became friendly with his father's neurologist, Meril Platzer, M.D., member of the AAN.
 (His dad had Alzheimer's disease.)
 “She noticed how much weight I was putting on,” Mathers recalls.
 “She told me, ‘You better go get a physical.’”